 Box Method Division; Why Does it Matter?

 As discussed in my last post, the box method is an alternative strategy for solving long division problems, including less

 headache memorization.
 You will set the problem up in a ‘box’ format.

-You should teach box method long division because it is more straightforward, more organized, and conceptual for students at this grade level.
-Let’s take a look at the breakdown of each step for how to do the box method of long division.
+This method is more straightforward, organized, and conceptual for students at this grade level.
+Let’s take a look at the breakdown of each step.

 First, draw a large square.
 Make 1 column per digit of the dividend.
 Write the divisor just outside the square, to the left of the first digit of the dividend.

 Step #1 (optional)